nvpatin/eDNA-protocols/Membrane_Protocol-v4.md

 # CalCOFI Protocol for Extracting eDNA from Water Filters using Phenol:Chloroform

-## Abstract
+## ABSTRACT
 This protocol describes the extraction of DNA from 47 mm filters stored without buffer using phenol:chloroform and an isopropanol precipitation.

+## PROTOCOL INFORMATION

-## Minimum Information about an Omics Protocol (MIOP)
+### Minimum Information about an Omics Protocol (MIOP)

+- MIOP terms are listed in the YAML frontmatter of this page.
-See https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml for list and definitions.
+- See <https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml> for list and definitions.

+### Making eDNA FAIR (FAIRe)

+- FAIRe terms are listed in the YAML frontmatter of this page.
+- See <https://fair-edna.github.io/download.html> for the FAIRe checklist and more information.
+- See <https://fair-edna.github.io/guidelines.html#missing-values> for guidelines on missing values that can be used for missing FAIRe or MIOP terms.

-## Authors
+## AUTHORS

 | **PREPARED BY**    | **AFFILIATION**             |   **ORCID**    |  **DATE**  |
 |----------------------------------|--------------------------------------|---------|-----------|